maudes/maudes.github.io/index.md

 - Led a 50-people SDGs workshop for our target audience with a 45% increase on FB fans
 - Conduct internal UX workshops, including user persona, empathy map
 - Supervised the digital marketing strategies and ensured the progress of the product roadmap
-- Offered monthly data analysis to stakeholders.
+- Offered monthly data analysis to stakeholders

 **Product Owner, [SalaSUSU](https://salasusu.com/)**
 <sub> ***Siem Reap, Cambodia  |  Sep 2016 - Dec 2016*** </sub>